divyadharshiniofficial/d-flipflop/README.md

 # D Flip-Flop using SystemVerilog

-This project demonstrates the design and simulation of a *D Flip-Flop* using SystemVerilog.
+This project demonstrates the design and simulation of a D Flip-Flop using SystemVerilog.
 It includes a simple and effective module for the D Flip-Flop along with a testbench to verify its behavior.

 ## 📁 Repository Contents

-- d_flip_flop.sv – D Flip-Flop design module
+- d-flipflop_design.sv – D Flip-Flop design module
-- tb_d_flip_flop.sv – Testbench to simulate and validate the design
+- d-flipflop_testbench.sv – Testbench to simulate and validate the design
 - README.md – Project documentation

 ## 🔧 Key Features